bitcoin-computer/bitcoin-computer-bitcore/README.md

 ## Examples

-You can find many useful, up-to-date examples to get you started right away on the [BitcoinCash.js](https://bitcoincashjs.github.io/#Examples) website or following the next links:
+You can find many useful, up-to-date examples to get you started right away on the [BitcoinCash.js](https://bitcoincashjs.github.io/#Examples) website or by following the next links:

 * [Generate a random address](https://github.com/bitcoincashjs/bitcoincashjs/blob/master/docs/examples.md#generate-a-random-address)
 * [Generate a address from a SHA256 hash](https://github.com/bitcoincashjs/bitcoincashjs/blob/master/docs/examples.md#generate-a-address-from-a-sha256-hash)